sunnybala/sunnybala.github.io/_posts/2019-05-11-charging-airpods-iphone.md

 #### Results

 Plugging the devices into each other was the scary part...but it worked.
 The AirPods charged without a fuss and my phone didn't burst into flames.
-I kept track of the charge reported and have compiled those results below.
-It's in  line with expectations -- slower than using the wall adapter charger but in a pinch this could work.
+I kept track of the charge reported and measured a charge of rate of 2% per minute on the case (measured minutely over 40 minutes).
+My expectation was that this DIY charger would be slower.
+Surprisingly, that's the same charge rate that I record with the standard wall adapter over a similar measurement period!

 <iframe width="560" height="315" class="center" src="https://www.youtube.com/embed/kXKbaTPtOZc" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
 <br>